 In another time, Barba was the Undersecretary of the Department of Trade and Industry (DTI).
 And if the reward for good work is more work, then Barba must have done well at the DTI.
 He was given more responsibilities, but this time in the service of the creative and innovative industry.
 Barba was appointed Director General of the Intellectual Property Office of the Philippines (IPOPHL) on Feb.
 6, 2020, a month before a nationwide lockdown came into effect.

+As former Undersecretary of the DTI, he answered to Secretary Ramon Lopez, whom he previously worked with at RFM Corporation, the leading food and beverage company.
 At the DTI, in addition to his being the Chief of Staff of the Secretary, Barba supervised several groups, including the Office of the Secretary, Competitiveness and Ease of Doing Business Group, and the Management Services Group.
 He also sat on Boards relevant to the construction industry and foreign trade, among other industries.
 “In the DTI, you handle all the concerns of industries, businesses, importers, exporters, and you deal with the Bureau of Customs, logistics groups, the Department of Transportation and other government agencies,” Barba says.
 “But one good thing with working with other government agencies is that we had a ‘whole-of-nation’ approach.”

 “Based on my experience,” Barba explains, “the whole-of-nation approach is really the key in making sure that we promote an IP culture in the Philippines.
 We cannot do it alone.
 And with the limited resources of IPOPHL, we need assistance from other government agencies.”